10 Authors Like Mary Kay Andrews for Fans of Contemporary Women’s Fiction And Mystery Novels

 Maggie Barbieri

-It’s probable that readers who like Mary Kay Andrews will appreciate Maggie Barbieri’s writings.
-American mystery and crime fiction novelist Barbieri share certain parallels with Andrews’ works, even if her books may have a different tone and cover different topics.
+American mystery and crime fiction novelist Barbieri shares certain parallels with Andrews’ works, even if her books may have a different tone and cover different topics.
 Barbieri’s works frequently have to deal with complex personal and professional problems.
-These writers also write novels that have a strong feeling of family and community and are frequently situated in tiny towns or close-knit communities.
+Barbieri also writes novels that have a strong feeling of family and community and are frequently situated in tiny towns or close-knit communities.

 “I stood up and slammed my file cabinet shut and turned to face her.”